 No pupil will be excluded from the scheme because of their financial circumstances, so please come and talk to us so we can ensure your son/daughter is included.
 The College has been able to secure funding to allow us to offer financial assistance to families who are experiencing financial difficulties.
 If you think your son/daughter may be eligible, please contact us.
 The College has also tried to ensure the scheme is as cheap as possible and will continue to look at other possible solutions to ensure the benefits of the scheme are open to all.

-How much do we need to contribute?
+How much do we need to donate?

 Why should I donate if others don’t?

-We will only run this scheme if parents/carers want it and are prepared to contribute.
+We will only run this scheme if parents/carers want it and are prepared to donate.
 While a small number of families in difficult circumstances can be accommodated, unless there is widespread support for the scheme then the school will not be able to provide an iPad to your son/daughter.

 What about parents/carers who don’t want to be part of the scheme?

-In order for this scheme to be viable we need the significant majority of Year 6,7 and 8 parents/carers to participate.
+In order for this scheme to be viable we need the significant majority of parents/carers to participate.
 While we would encourage all families to take part, it is your right to choose not to do so.
-Please be fully aware, however, that by opting out your son/daughter will not be provided with their own device to take home.
+Please be fully aware, however, that by opting out your son/daughter will not be provided with their own device to use at home.
 We will try to ensure that your son/daughter has access to a device in the classroom to support their learning, but this may involve them sharing school-owned devices with other pupils who are not part of the scheme.
 If a significant number of Parents/Carers do not support the scheme, then we will not go ahead with it at this time.

 What if I have more than one child in this year group?